Miss Universe Philippines 2021

-Miss Universe Philippines 2021 was the second Miss Universe Philippines pageant, held at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol, on 30 September 2021.
-Originally scheduled to be held on 25 September 2021, the event was postponed to 30 September 2021 due to the sudden surge of COVID-19 cases in the Philippines.
+Miss Universe Philippines 2021 was the second Miss Universe Philippines pageant, held at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol, on September 30, 2021.
+Originally scheduled to be held on September 25, 2021, the event was postponed to September 30, 2021 due to the sudden surge of COVID-19 cases in the Philippines.

-Rabiya Mateo of Iloilo City crowned Beatrice Luigi Gomez of Cebu City as Miss Universe Philippines 2021 at the end of the event.
-Gomez eventually represented the Philippines at the Miss Universe 2021 pageant in Eilat, Israel in December 2021 and finished as a finalist.
+Rabiya Mateo of Iloilo City crowned Beatrice Gomez of Cebu City as Miss Universe Philippines 2021 at the end of the event.
+Gomez eventually represented the Philippines at the Miss Universe 2021 pageant in Eilat, Israel, in December 2021 and finished as a finalist.

 Contestants from twenty-eight localities competed in this edition.
 The pageant was hosted by KC Montero.
 Filipino singers Sam Concepcion and Michael Pangilinan performed as musical guests.

 Background

 Location and date

-On 14 July 2021, the organization announced that the coronation for the Miss Universe Philippines 2021 pageant will be on 25 September 2021.
-However, on 19 September 2021, the organization announced that the coronation night set on 25 September 2021 was postponed due to the sudden surge of COVID-19 cases in the Philippines.
-On 24 September 2021, it was announced that the finals would be held on 30 September 2021 at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol.
+On July 14, 2021, the organization announced that the coronation for the Miss Universe Philippines 2021 pageant will be held on September 25.
+However, on six days before the scheduled finals, the organization announced that the coronation night was postponed due to the sudden surge of COVID-19 cases in the Philippines.
+On September 24, it was announced that the finals would be held on September 30, 2021 at the Henann Resort Convention Center in Alona Beach, Panglao, Bohol.

 Selection of participants

-On 8 May 2021, the organization launched its search for the next Filipina who will represent the Philippines at the Miss Universe 2021 competition.
-The final submission of application was on 15 July 2021.
+On May 8, 2021, the organization launched its search for the next Filipina who will represent the Philippines at the Miss Universe 2021 competition.
+The final submission of applications was on July 15, 2021.

-On 14 July 2021, the Miss Universe Philippines organization announced a new format for the 2021 pageant.
+On July 14, 2021, the Miss Universe Philippines organization announced a new format for the 2021 pageant.
 100 delegates will be initially chosen.
-The 100 delegates will undergo different challenges where they will reduced to 75, then 50, and then 30.
-The 30 remaining delegates will compete live and in-person for the coronation night.
+The 100 delegates will undergo different challenges where they will be reduced to 75, then 50, and then 30.
+The 30 remaining delegates will compete live and in person for the coronation night.